Sowlene/docker_tracim/Debian_Uwsgi/Readme.md

-This is the production docker image for TR
+This is the docker image  production for Tracim !

-# Testdocker
+#Production

-This is my docker image to install a software
+Docker image to install Tracim